chase-dalton/Das-Boot-Brew-Review/README.md

 - Step 4 **Create a Machine Learning Algorithm**
 - - We wanted to know if a beer is going to be good or not, so we created a machine learning algorithm that is 77% accurate.
 - Step 5 **Presentation**
 - - We don't want to just create a Tableau dashboard.
 We want to create a functioning website that people can go to, and input certain criteria to see if a beer will be good or not.
-We are using Horoku to allow anyone to access the website.
+We are using Heroku to allow anyone to access the website.
 - Step 6 **The Pitch**
 - - We will be creating a google slides presentation, along with our website, to pitch to investors that we have a viable product.